jimbojw/karmarank/content/14-conclusion.md

 The natural Politicians?
 They are like GPUs.
 They render the social graphics instantly, but that advantage is domain-specific.
 Their intuition for people will not help them debug a stack trace.

-Once you accept that social dynamics are learnable skills rather than character flaws, you become a **Full-Stack Human**.
-You become a creature that can build the value *and* sell the value.
+Once you accept that social dynamics are learnable skills rather than character flaws, you become _full-stack_.
+You become an entity that can build the value *and* sell the value.
 There is no ceiling for that archetype.

 ## 3. From the Palliative Lie to Karmic Price Discovery